DataDog/kics/documentation/rules/terraform/gcp/dataproc_cluster_has_public_ip.md

 }
 ```

-Insecure configuration that should be avoided:
+The following is an insecure configuration that should be avoided:
 ```terraform
 resource "google_dataproc_cluster" "bad_example" {
   cluster_config {